plausible/website/terms.md

 ## Privacy and security of your data

 We take many measures to protect and secure your data through backups, redundancies, and encryption.
 When you use our service to measure your website stats, Plausible Analytics will collect information about your visitors.
 You entrust us with your site data and we take that trust to heart.
 You agree that Plausible Analytics may process your data as described in our [data policy](https://plausible.io/data-policy) and for no other purpose.
-Our data policy includes full details on data we collect about your visitors on your behalf.

 Each party agrees to handle the other party’s data in accordance with (i) all applicable laws; and (ii) privacy and security measures reasonably adequate to preserve the other party data’s confidentiality and security.

 You own all right, title, and interest to your website data.
 We obtain no rights from you to your website data.
-We do not collect and analyze huge amounts of personal information from web users and use these behavioral insights to sell advertisements.
-We don’t sell or share your data, or abuse your visitor’s privacy.
+We do not collect and analyze personal information from web users and use these behavioral insights to sell advertisements.
 When using Plausible Analytics, you 100% own and control all of your website data.
-Your data and your site data is not being shared with or sold to any third-parties.
+We don’t sell or share your site data to any third-parties, and we don't abuse your visitor’s privacy.

 You agree to comply with all applicable laws including all privacy and data protection regulations.